GITEC 2026 - GITEC Awards: Nominees

 Read full write-up

 The nominee was instrumental in launching and institutionalizing Operation Stormbreaker, a transformative DevSecOps initiative that fundamentally reshaped the agency’s ability to deliver mission-critical software at speed and scale.
 By replacing slow, siloed development and security processes with an integrated, continuous pipeline, the nominee cut software delivery timelines by an extraordinary 17x—compressing months-long cycles into weeks or even days—and eliminated the prolonged ATO waiting periods that historically delayed capabilities for 12–18 months.
 Their vision reframed cybersecurity from a final approval gate into an ever-present, automated function, enabling an authorized landing zone, embedding “shift-left” security practices, and forcing long-standing organizational barriers between engineering and security teams to fall away.
 This imaginative and resourceful redesign established a permanent, enterprise-wide model for rapid, secure adaptation, ensuring warfighters can field cutting-edge technology faster and more safely than ever before.
-Stormbreaker now stands as a pivotal competitive advantage in the digital battlespace, delivering lasting operational readiness and mission impact across the Department.
+StormBreaker now stands as a pivotal competitive advantage in the digital battlespace, delivering lasting operational readiness and mission impact across the Department.

 AI and Data